 To modern readers The Reign of the Robots probably seems like just a straight forward, albeit extremely fun action adventure story.
 In truth its actually a very bold and ground breaking story.

-We see the villains round people up into concentration camps and perform horrific experiments on them, treating them no better than animals.
+We see the villains round people up into concentration camps and perform horrific experiments on them.
 There is also a disturbing scene where a Treen tells Dan that all of the weak and infirm of their own species were not allowed to live.

 The Mekon and the Treens were always used as a metaphor for the Nazi regime but never quite as strongly as in this story.